Georgia Power named a Top U.S. Utility for Economic Development

 In the award citation, Site Selection noted the addition of "Project Management 201" to community and economic development education offerings from Georgia Power.
 This new course expands on lessons taught in "Project Management 101," which is offered by the company to economic development officials across the state.
 Georgia Power also contributes community and economic development leadership through offerings from the Georgia Academy for Economic Development.

-The Site Selection rankings were based on analysis of corporate-end user projects activity in 2018 in utilities' territories (from Conway Projects Database and submitted materials).
+The Site Selection rankings were based on analysis of corporate-end user projects activity in 2019 in utilities' territories.
 In addition to examining facility investment project totals and calculating those projects' jobs and capital investment numbers on a cumulative and per-capita basis, Site Selection also looked at website tools and data; innovative programs and incentives for business, including energy efficiency and renewable energy programs; and the utility's own job-creating infrastructure and facility investment trends.

 About Georgia Power